 He had strange notions, that monarch of our household.
 Two duties, my father insisted, best formed my character: polishing his patent dress shoes with Vaseline just before he swept out to some shindig with my mother, and choosing a rose for his lapel each morning.
 The first, he reminded me, was a lesson in humility; the second, vital training in discernment.
 His everyday shoes were always perfect and done by other hands.
 It wasn’t until much later I guessed that, less than a moral exercise, that spit-shine might have been mere expediency.
 Those glossy pumps kicked off after a late night out probably had lain forgotten in a closet until the last minute, and that’s where my humility came in.
 However, in the other task he came nearer to a mark.

 A tiny rosebud can sometimes fool a hurried child in early morning.
 It required concentration to pick just the right one for my father’s jacket.
-I felt a swelling triumph as he peered at it critically, then beaming threw his arms around me as if it were the first rose he had ever seen and one never to be equaled.
-It was worth the thorns and tottering little stepladder and in summer time, the errant bee.
-Pulling it through his button hole, I would thrill to hear him chant out a line from the ancient litany prayer which he knew by heart: “Rosa Mystica (Mystical Rose) ora pro nobis.”
+I felt a swelling triumph as he peered at it critically, then, beaming, threw his arms around me as if it were the first rose he had ever seen and one never to be equaled.
+It was worth the thorns, the tottering little stepladder, and, in summertime, the errant bee.
+Pulling it through his button hole, I would thrill to hear him chant out a line from the ancient litany prayer, which he knew by heart: “Rosa Mystica (Mystical Rose) ora pro nobis.”
 Our rose seemed somehow to have angelic links.

 Imagine the luxury, yes luxury, to start the day concerned with a perfect flower and a Latin prayer.
 All that now seems so remote, so unattainable, so wonder-filled.
 How could any bush have been as tall as I remember that sweetheart rose which prospered outside the dining room windows?
-Like many of the simple things southerners guard jealously – whether a rose or a recipe – it was held to be a family treasure.
-For my grandmother it was unarguably the most subtly colored, the most fragrant, the longest lasting, and the most prolific, truly mystical rose possible – and so to me.
+Like many of the simple things Southerners guard jealously—whether a rose or a recipe—it was held to be a family treasure.
+For my grandmother it was inarguably the most subtly colored, the most fragrant, the longest lasting, and the most prolific, truly mystical rose possible—and so to me.